1,001 Sayings and Deeds of the Prophet

 The Unwelcoming Grave

-The fantastic story of a Christian who became a Muslim, who became a Christian and then died, and whose body was repeatedly rejected by his grave, is not explicitly attributed to the Prophet, but Bukhari thought it important enough to include in his collection.
+The fantastic story of a Christian who became a Muslim and then reconverted to Christianity and then died only to have his body repeatedly rejected from the grave.
+It is not explicitly attributed to Muhammad, but Bukhari thought it important enough to include in his collection.

 There was a Christian who embraced Islam and read Surat-al-Baqara and Al-Imran, and he used to write (the revelations) for the Prophet.